-Once women have determined the key points they wish to communicate, they should consider putting them in writing for pre-transmission and for use with media.
+Once women have determined the key points they wish to communicate, they should consider putting them in writing for transmission and for use with media.
 Prioritization and focus are key.
 The points should be communicated as actionable items.
-Identify a few main issues and the specific action that is required to address each of these.
+Identify a few main issues and specific actions to address each one.
 Examples of follow-up actions for leaders include: